Home » Job Description » Drilling Rig Personnel Organization In Oil & Gas

 Drilling Rig Personnel Organization In Oil & Gas

 The chain of command in a drilling rig is usually filled with personnel or crew of varying degrees of experience.
 Those at the top have generally had experience in all phases of the drilling rig operations.
-Those with the least experience are usually found performing specific duties requiring limited training.
+Those with the least experience usually perform specific duties requiring limited training.

-The drilling bid proposal will contain many important specifications.
-Of course, it will usually include the starting date, depth to be drilled (TD), formations to be penetrated, hole sizes, casing sizes, drilling mud program, logging program, casing program, cementing, testing and well completion.
+The drilling bid proposal will contain many essential specifications.
+Of course, it will usually include the starting date, depth to be drilled (TD), formations to be penetrated, hole sizes, casing sizes, drilling mud program, logging program, casing program, cementing, testing, and well completion.
 A company representative represents the operating oil and gas company on the rig site.

 Drilling Rig Crew Organization Chart